 In addition, auxiliary metrics are risk managed, such as currency coverage ratios - measuring liquidity risk on a single currency level - as well as the reliance CSUK places on other legal entities within CS group.
 Liquidity risks are assessed annually as part of the ILAAP.
-This includes analysis of the internal liquidity stress model over a 30 day and 90 days time horizon to ensure that the legal entity can fund expected cash withdrawals independent of additional Group funding support.
-The Net Stable Funding Ratio (NSFR) is used to monitor liquidity and funding requirements over a 365 day horizon.
+This includes analysis of the internal liquidity stress model over a 30 day and 90 days time horizon to ensure that the legal entity can fund expected cash withdrawals independent of additional CS group funding support.
+The NSFR is used to monitor liquidity and funding requirements over a 365 day horizon.